 MAT Success Rates with Suboxone Doctors and Addiction Treatment Centers

 Suboxone clinics and Suboxone doctors have the necessary training to help reduce the mortality rates associated with opioid use disorder.
-West Palm Beach, Florida has one of the nation’s highest concentration of individuals suffering from heroin and prescription drug addiction.
+Delray Beach, Florida has one of the nation’s highest concentration of individuals suffering from heroin and prescription drug addiction.
 Some get assistance from drug rehabilitation programs while other receive treatment from Suboxone clinics and physician’s private practices.
 MAT’s success rates, measured by preservation of life, are the highest of any treatment available (some sources estimate this rate at around 60%.)
 The entire drug rehab industry is now applying medication assisted treatment to more individuals if it is appropriate after they have been properly assessed.
 MAT Medication Assisted Treatment is one of the most effective tools for some patients to fight addiction.
 It can save lives from overdose due to unknown additives in the nebulous “powder” the patient is using (i.e. fentanyl, carfentanyl), as well as the potency of street heroin.

 Addiction a Chronic Disease MAT Medication Assisted Treatment